hashicorp/nomad/website/source/docs/agent/telemetry.html.md

   </tr>
 </table>

+Nomad 0.9 adds an additional "node_class" label from the client's `NodeClass` attribute.
+This label is set to the string "none" if empty.

 ## Host Metrics (deprecated post Nomad 0.7)

 The below are metrics emitted by Nomad in versions prior to 0.7.
 These metrics